dlucks/laravel-make-user/README.md

 composer require dlucks/laravel-make-user
 ```

-Register service provider in `config/app.php` of your project:
+Register service provider in `config/app.php` of your project (you can skip
+this step when using Laravel 5.5 or higher, because of the package discovery
+feature):

 ```php
 'providers' => [